Juul, FDA suspend court case while e-cigarette ban on hold

 Juul can continue selling its e-cigarettes in the meantime, according to the federal court filing.

-“With this administrative stay from the FDA now in place, we continue to offer our products to adult smokers while we pursue the agency’s internal review process,” a company spokesman said in a statement.
+“With this administrative stay from the FDA now in place, we continue to offer our products to adult smokers while we pursue the agency’s internal review process,” Juul executive Joe Murillo said in a statement.

 The FDA ordered Juul to pull its products from the market on June 23.
 A day later, a federal appeals court temporarily blocked the government ban at Juul’s request.